NCAR/climate-primer-water/doc/ch6_downscaling.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Fully dynamical Global and Regional Climate models are expensive to run, as they have a substantial computation requirement for simulating both past and future climate.
-A novel alternative to the full physics models are what is known are intermediate complexity models, One such model is NSF NCAR’s Intermediate Complexity Atmospheric Research (ICAR) model- which is a simplified atmospheric model designed primarily for climate downscaling and atmospheric sensitivity testing (Gutmann et al. 2016).
+Fully dynamical Global and Regional Climate models are expensive to run, because they require substantial computation for simulating both past and future climate.
+A novel alternative to the full physics models is what is known as the suite of intermediate complexity models.
+One such model is NSF NCAR’s Intermediate Complexity Atmospheric Research (ICAR) model which is a simplified atmospheric model designed primarily for climate downscaling and atmospheric sensitivity testing (Gutmann et al. 2016).
 ICAR is a quasi-dynamical downscaling approach that uses simplified wind